Crossmint/crossmint-402-starter/send-tweet/README.md

 ### Files

-- `server.js`: tweet agent server with x402 payment and Twitter API integration
+- `server.js`: tweet agent server with x402 direct-transfer verification and Twitter API integration
-- `client.js`: client that pays and requests tweet posting
+- `sendvia/`: React client using Crossmint Wallets
 - `.env.example`: configuration template

+Note: If `.env.example` is not present, create a `.env` file with the variables listed above.